-Review Best Practice Guidelines for making an Identification for further, comprehensive recommendations about how best to use interactive keys with the Lucid Player program applet.
+Review Best Practices for further, comprehensive recommendations about how best to use Lucid interactive keys.
 Also consult Lucid Player Help for comprehensive information about how to use the interface and all Player functions.

 Drawings and photos used to illustrate feature states are or are adapted from, for the most part, illustrations of particular species, or are diagrammatic.
 They are intended to represent a range in appearance and are meant to be used as examples.
 In choosing a state, your specimen need not exactly match the state's illustration.
 Rather, choose the state to which your specimen looks the most similar, and/or pick the state that, by its wording, best describes your specimen.

-Taxon images were chosen based on one or more of the following criteria: A species depicted in an image 1) demonstrates an important morphological variant or is at the far range of variation given; 2) represents a well-known pest that may be intercepted at a port of entry; 3) is the only, or one of a few, wood boring taxa within that particular family of beetle; or 4) was readily available for imaging.
+Taxon images were chosen based on one or more of the following criteria: A species depicted in an image may: 1) demonstrate an important morphological variant or be at the far range of variation given; 2) represent a well-known pest that may be intercepted at a port of entry; 3) be the only, or one of a few, wood boring taxa within that particular family of beetle; or 4) have been readily available for imaging.
 Please note that the images provided do not necessarily reflect all known morphological variation within the chosen family, nor is the illustrated species indicative of all wood boring taxa within that family.